-For high-energy torsional vibrations that may occur e.g. on 5 and 6-cylinder engines, a spring type damper with its damping effect may be considered; refer to Figure 6-8.
+For high-energy torsional vibrations that may occur e.g. on 5 and 6-cylinder engines, a spring type damper with its tuning and damping effect may be considered; refer to Figure 6-8.

-Spring damper

-The spring type damper must be supplied with oil from the engine's lubricating oil system.
-Depending on the torsional vibration energy to be absorbed, it can dissipate up to 80kW energy (depends on number of cylinders).
+Spring damper The spring type damper must be supplied with oil from the engine's lubricating oil system.
+Depending on the torsional vibration energy to be absorbed, it can dissipate up to 75kW energy (depends on number of cylinders).

-The oil flow to the damper is approx. $20\,\mathrm{m}^3/\mathrm{h}$.
+The oil flow to the damper is $15-24 \text{ m}^3/\text{h}$.
 An accurate value will be given after the results of the torsional vibration calculation are known.